Gr1nns/Fake_Brain/Docs/03_methodology_overview.md

 # Methodology Overview

-This project adopts an exploratory and iterative research methodology.
+This project will utilize an exploratory approach and iterative research methods.
-Instead of following a fixed implementation path, different strategies for neural signal generation and processing are explored, tested, and evaluated over time.
+Instead of following a fixed path, different strategies for generating and processing neural signals will be explored, tested, and evaluated over time.

 Key methodological principles include:
 - Modular design, allowing independent experimentation